joelbreit/Notes/Computer Science/Programming Lanugages/Java Notes.md

 ### Java Memory Model

-- **volatile variables**: variables that are stored in main memory and not in the thread's stack
+- **volatile variables** - variables that are stored in main memory and not in the thread's stack
   - Ensures visibility but not atomicity across threads

 ```java